hackclub/sprig/docs/runbook.md

 Then select the previous deployment.
 ![rollback_02](./assets/rollback02.png)

-## An error you are unsure about

-Open the [Grafana Dashboard](https://telemetry.hackclub.com/d/b7ac7960-a18f-4c83-a4e5-767d50ad62c7/sprig?orgId=1) and look at 'Failing operations' and 'API Endpoint Latencies' visualizations under the Sprig dashboard.

-From those you should be able to quickly spot issues in the sprig dashboard.

-## Saving and other database operations take too long
+## Database operations fail or take too long
-- Open the [sprig Grafana dashboard](https://telemetry.hackclub.com/d/b7ac7960-a18f-4c83-a4e5-767d50ad62c7/sprig?orgId=1) and look under 'Endpoint latencies over time'.
-- Look at what endpoint is taking the most time to resolve.

-## Database operations fail
-- To see what database operations are failing, open the sprig dashboard in grafana [here](https://telemetry.hackclub.com/d/b7ac7960-a18f-4c83-a4e5-767d50ad62c7/sprig?orgId=1) and look at what database operations are failing.
+- To see what database operations are failing, open the sprig dashboard in grafana [here](https://telemetry.hackclub.com/d/b7ac7960-a18f-4c83-a4e5-767d50ad62c7/sprig?orgId=1) and look under the 'Endpoint latencies over time' visualization or the 'Endpoint failures' visualizations.
 - Open the [Vercel Logs](https://vercel.com/hackclub/sprig/logs?page=1&timeline=past30Minutes&startDate=1702547588649&endDate=1702549388649) for Sprig and checkout logs with level 'Error' or 'Warning'.

 ### Attempt to trigger a failing operation